 Anatomy of a Two-Part Stud Button

-The secure attachment also leaves a larger hole in the fabric.
-While you might be able to remove at button attached with thread and leave little trace, you are going to have a more visible hole after removing a stud button.
+The secure attachment leaves a large hole in the fabric once you do remove the button.
+While you might be able to remove a button attached with thread and leave little trace, you will have a more visible hole after removing a stud button from jeans.

 Two Pliers Method

-To use two pairs of pliers to remove the button.
-Grab the back portion firmly with one pair, then grab the button portion with the other pair.
+Grab the back portion firmly with one pair of pliers, then grab the button portion with the other pair.
 Twist one side of the button up to release the front and back from each other.

 Screwdriver and Pliers Method

-Insert the head of the screwdriver in between the back of the rivet.
-Work it around a little to help loosen the rivet.
-Now use the pliers on the rivet top twist it up and down to release it from the bottom of the rivet.
+Insert the head of the screwdriver in between the back of the rivet or button.
+Work it around a little to help loosen it.
+Now use the pliers on the rivet or button top; twist it up and down to release it from the bottom.

 Wire Cutters Method

-Some sewers have reported that they use a pair of heavy-duty wire cutters to cut the stud off.
-The method is to work at the inside end of the stud, work the blade into the post and cut it off there.
+Some crafters have reported that they use a pair of heavy-duty wire cutters to cut off stud buttons.
+The method involves working at the inside end of the stud, applying the blade to the post, and cutting it off there.

 Repairing the Hole